lisaveebee/edu-java-jsp/README.md

 test folder is meant for unit tests that are only needed by the developer, not in a running web app.

+I like to eat eat eat eeples and baneenees.

 Periodically, as you finish a feature, you will want to save your progress:

      git add --all .